 Step Two: Set a Budget

 The next step for car hunting is determining what you can afford.
 Be realistic about how much you can pay upfront and monthly if you decide to set up a car payment.
-You can even look into leasing a car if you want a more expensive style at a lower cost.
+You can even look into leasing a car or cheap pickup trucks if you want a more expensive style at a lower cost.